 • Candidates must meet all current requirements and any new requirements required to enter into the program.

-d.
-All deferred candidates from the year prior must notify the school by March 1st with the intention to enroll.
+c.
+All deferred candidates from the year prior must notify the school by March 1st with their intention to enroll.
 If the school does not receive notification from the applicant, the school will not guarantee a spot will be held for the candidate in the fall.

 elpd-application-timeline